 People used to sleep half sitting up so that when the enemy approached, one could jump out quickly with a sword in hand.
 The old-style box-beds or alcoves were short and people could not lie down.
 One possible reason for not lying down could be that they associated this position with death.

 I have seen those types of beds, be it with a curtain or little door, in old farmhouses in Holland.
 In those times, one often shared the house with farm animals.
 These types of beds made some kind of privacy possible.

 Sleep repairs your body

-Obviously when you are sick or having any health issues, getting a good night’s sleep might be difficult.
+Obviously, when you are sick or have any health issues, getting a good night’s sleep might be difficult.
 There are solutions to sleeping better, keep reading.

 One possible way to circumvent this condition is to sleep with your torso inclined relative to the rest of your body.
 You might try to avoid sleeping on your back or avoid eating late at night and do not drink too much alcohol late at night.